AbdellatifAlKerde/Abdellatif/markdown-cv.md

 2019 – 2020     Halba High School, Bac certificate.
 2021 – 2022     ITO Institute Technology Orthodox, TS2 Degree in IT
 2022 – 2023     ITO Institute Technology Orthodox, LT Degree in IT.

+# ADDITIONAL SKILLS

+* Computer Skills: CSS, HTML, Javascript, python.
+* Linguistics: Can read, write, and speak English, arabic is my first language.
+* Interests: Enjoy playing football and taking picture with my camera, interested about the new phone's technologies.